 \section{Shadow Libraries}

-\subsection{Library Genesis, Z-Library and Anna's archive}
+\subsection{Library Genesis, Z-Library and Anna's Archive}

 The shadow libraries that form the basis of our corpus have distinct but overlapping histories.
-The oldest and most foundational is Library Genesis (LibGen)~\cite{libgen2008www}, which was started around 2008 to consolidate and share academic texts.
+The oldest and most foundational is Library Genesis (LibGen)\footnote{Throughout this paper, \enquote{LibGen} refers to the original \texttt{libgen.rs} project, rather than any of the numerous forks established since its inception.
+We do not provide \textsc{url}s for several platforms mentioned in this paper due to the ephemeral nature of their domain names.}, which was started around 2008 to consolidate and share academic texts.
 Its origins are rooted in the clandestine \enquote{samizdat} culture of the Soviet era and an ethos of providing free access to knowledge for academic communities facing economic hardship and institutional collapse.
 A pivotal moment in its history occurred in 2011, when LibGen absorbed the massive collection of the defunct shadow library \texttt{Library.nu}, transforming it from a primarily Russian-language archive into a global, multidisciplinary resource.

-LibGen's core operational principle is to be radically open, distributing not just its content but also its catalogue and source code to allow for a resilient, mirrored ecosystem.
-Appearing around the same time, Z-Library launched in 2009 and grew into one of the largest shadow libraries, with a collection that partially overlaps with LibGen's but is separately administered and arguably less open~\cite{karaganis2018shadow}.
+LibGen’s core operational principle is to be radically open, distributing not just its content but also its catalogue and source code to allow for a resilient, mirrored ecosystem.
+Appearing around the same time, Z-Library launched in 2009 and grew into one of the largest shadow libraries, with a collection that partially overlaps with LibGen’s but is separately administered and arguably less open~\cite{karaganis2018shadow}.
 Both platforms have faced significant legal challenges from publishers, culminating in Z-Library having several of its domains seized by the \textsc{fbi} in late 2022.

-The most recent development in this ecosystem is Anna's Archive~\cite{annarchive2022www}, which appeared in 2022 and aims to provide a comprehensive, searchable index and mirror of other shadow libraries, including LibGen and Z-Library.
-For this study, we used LibGen's own platform to access their data but relied on Anna's Archive to source Z-Library's content.
+The most recent development in this ecosystem is Anna’s Archive, which appeared in 2022 and aims to provide a comprehensive, searchable index and mirror of other shadow libraries, including LibGen and Z-Library.
+For this study, we used LibGen’s own platform to access their data but relied on Anna’s Archive to source Z-Library’s content.